-Mile 13.5-A map and interpretive sign are available on the bluff overlooking the Two Island Crossing location on the Snake River.
-Turn right onto Madison.
+Mile 13.5-Turn right onto Madison.

 Mile 14.5-Turn left into Three Island Crossing State Park.
 There is a small fee to enter the park.
-Idaho's state park dedicated to the Oregon Trail contains a History and Education Center and large full-hookup campground.
-Oregon Trail ruts are visible between the river and the Center.
-A celebration of the emigrant crossing of the Snake River occurs the second Saturday of August each year.
-Additional information about the park may be found at www.stateparks.com/three island_crossing.html.
+Idaho's state park dedicated to the Oregon Trail contains an interpretive center and large full-hookup campground.
+Oregon Trail ruts are visible between the river and the interpretive center.
+A reenactment of the emigrant crossing of the Snake River occurs the second Saturday of August each year.
+Additional information about the park may be found at www.stateparks.com/three\island\ crossing.html.

-Mile 15.0-History and Education Center.
-The center shows a film about the Oregon Trail.
+Mile 15.0-Interpretive Center.
+The interpretive center shows a film about the Oregon Trail.
 It has excellent displays and a gift shop.

-Mile 17.1-Return to 1st Avenue in downtown Glenns Ferry by turning right onto Madison and left onto Commercial Street.
-If you do not wish to continue on the Byway, turn right (east) onto 1st Avenue to proceed to Interstate 84 with eastbound and westbound access.
-Turn left (west) onto 1st Avenue to continue with Part 2 of the MOTBCB.
+Mile 17.1-Return to 1st Avenue in downtown Glenns Ferry by turning right onto Madison and left onto Commercial.
+If you do not wish to continue on the byway, turn right (east) onto 1st Avenue to proceed to Interstate 84 with eastbound and westbound access.
+Turn left (west) onto 1st Avenue to continue with Part 2 of the Oregon Trail Scenic Byway.
 Westbound access to Interstate 84 is also available.